Invoice template

 Invoice Template for Developers

 Developer invoices should make technical work easy for non-technical approvers to understand.
-This template shows how to present sprints, retainers, bug fixes, and implementation work without creating confusion at payment time.
+This template shows how to present sprints, retainers, bug fixes, and implementation work without creating confusion at payment time or slowing payment down.

 Included here